-

 How many points will I get if convicted?

-Points vary by violation, and range from two to five.
-You could receive two points for failing to obey someone directing traffic, or five points for failing to stop for a school bus with flashing red lights.
+Points vary by violation.
+You could receive 2 points for failing to obey someone directing traffic, or 5 points for failing to stop for a school bus with flashing red lights.

-Note that if you receive more than one violation during a traffic stop, and are convicted of each of them, you could rack up enough points to warrant a PennDOT-ordered written or on-road exam.
+Note that if you receive multiple violation during a traffic stop, and are convicted of each of them, you could rack up enough points to warrant a PennDOT-ordered written or on-road exam.

 Learn more about the PA point system.